 Digital tools - applications, analytics, coding languages and so on - greatly increase our ability to work across a number of areas.
-The raw processing power they provide allow us to organise, sort and visualise data, to create algorithms in our service and to automate processes.
+The raw processing power they provide allow us to organize, sort and visualize data, to create algorithms in our service and to automate processes.

 A lot of these tools are highly intuitive, but nonetheless, not everyone finds them intuitive.
 Becoming proficient in relevant applications - especially ubiquitous programs like Microsoft Word and Excel - is an invaluable skill in the new workforce.
 Digital tools really expand your capability to attack and solve problems.

 Knowing where to start is one of the trickiest parts of this process.
 Laying out your problem in simple or visual terms helps you find which angle you can use to attack it.
 For example, you might benefit from creating visual graphs and charts from your data, or from creating algorithms to try a series of combinations of individual parts that you don’t have the time to do yourself.

 Once you have a good angle, designing a digital solution can come naturally.
 Google is a great resource for how-to guides for any app you can imagine, and there are great resources like Code Academy for learning how to code.
 If you can’t use your tools to implement the solution you need, upskilling yourself is a great option.

 The digital age workforce has a lot of different players, a lot of different skills, a lot of different goals.
 It’s a constantly changing landscape and you won’t always be the best person for the job at hand.
 One of your best assets will be the ability to communicate and work with others whose proficiencies make up for your deficiencies, and vice versa.

 It’s always easier to accomplish a goal with more hands on deck.
 You’ll be working in teams that are small or large, at a distance or face to face - adapting to the group dynamics can be hard, but there are several things to keep in mind to make it easier.